 Use the IU Bloomington EZProxy bookmarklet when you are on a website where there is a paywall and you are being asked to pay to access full text.
 After selecting the bookmarklet and logging in through IU Login, you will gain full text access if IU Bloomington has a subscription.
 But if IU Bloomington does not subscribe to the resource, the page will refresh without any changes or it may take you an error page.
 Explore interlibrary loan services to get access to articles, books, and other items IU Bloomington doesn't have.

 The bookmarklet needs to be added as a bookmark to your browser.
 Follow the installation steps below based on the browser you're using.
-Once added, the next time you find yourself being asked to purchase an article, select the bookmark in your browser's bookmark toolbar to see if IU Bloomington provides full text access.
-The video, created by the University of Michigan, shows bookmarklet installation steps for Firefox.
+Once added, the next time you find yourself being asked to purchase an article, select the bookmark in your browser's toolbar/Favorites to see if IU Bloomington provides full text access.

 - Right-click on the following link, then select "Copy Link Address": IU Bloomington EZProxy link.